Student Code of Conduct

 Pace is measured as: Successfully Completed Credits/Attempted Credits.
 Pace is measured cumulatively, and a student’s cumulative pace must not fall below 67%.
 Attempted credits include all Saybrook University course attempts recorded on the academic transcript, including repeated courses, withdrawals, and incompletes as well as transfer credits that apply toward the student’s current degree program.
 Repeated courses count negatively against successful completion rates.

-Grades that count negatively against successful completion rates include I, W, WF, NC, PC and F. Fractions are rounded to the nearest whole number.
+Grades that count negatively against successful completion rates include I, W, WF, NC, PC and F. Master’s Projects/Theses, Doctoral Dissertations, Internships, Professional Seminars, and Professional Consultations are excluded from the pace calculation.
+Fractions are rounded to the nearest whole number.

 Maximum Time Limit Requirement, a SAP Quantitative Component: